MRSA Action UK in the News - July to September 2008 Archive

 Monday 8th September 2008

 Liz Barclay interviews Professor Hugh Pennington and Derek Butler about the latest Government claims that the MRSA target has been met.
-A transcript of the interview is given below, with an account from a patient who describes their exprience in hospital after contracting MRSA twice.
+A transcript of the interview is given below, with an account from a patient who describes their experience in hospital after contracting MRSA twice.

 Transcript

-The Department of Health looks like it has met it's target of halving the rate of MRSA infection in England over 4 years.
-Progress in reducing the rates of MRSA has been hailed by the Health Secretary Alan Johnson as "a remarkable achievement".
+Liz Barclay: The Department of Health looks like it has met it’s target of halving the rate of MRSA infection in England over 4 years.
+Progress in reducing the rates of MRSA has been hailed by the Health Secretary Alan Johnson as “a remarkable achievement”.
 Rates of that other notorious hospital infection C. difficile have also fallen, but as with all statistics it depends on when you take your snapshot and how good the reporting is.
 Whatever the trends the numbers involved are still high, almost a thousand cases of MRSA in the first three months of this year alone, with almost thirteen thousand cases of C. difficile over the same short period.

 So what are we to make of all the figures?
 Well, before we move onto an expert panel, let's hear from someone directly affected, Leone from Birmingham who has twice contracted MRSA in the course of surgery for a recurring breast cancer.
 After discovering that her wound had become infected with MRSA the second time she went into hospital so that the tissue could be surgically removed.

-I was admitted to a ward and placed in a side-room and told I was nil by mouth because I would be having the operation the following morning.
+Leone: I was admitted to a ward and placed in a side-room and told I was nil by mouth because I would be having the operation the following morning.
 I was advised I would not be able to leave the room or use any of the toilet facilities because of fear of passing on any MRSA to other patients and I understood that fully.
-The following morning I was seen by the doctor and he said no the operation wouldn't take place, that they would need to pack the wound, observe it for a while with the tissue viability nurse who wouldn't be available for another two days, and I would have to stay in hospital.
+The following morning I was seen by the doctor and he said no the operation wouldn’t take place, that they would need to pack the wound, observe it for a while with the tissue viability nurse who wouldn’t be available for another two days, and I would have to stay in hospital.

 For me it was an awful scenario because I felt I could be at home, rather than wait in hospital.
 I wasn't allowed to leave this room, I had a commode brought in, I couldn't use it properly because the curtains in the room didn't actually close properly, and I was overlooked by another ward where people obviously could see into my room.
 Despite there being a trolley outside the actual room with gloves and alcohol gel and aprons, members of the public just kept constantly walking into the room.
 My drug chart wasn't actually held on the ward, it was sent down to the actual pharmacy for it to be made up.
 It was down there all day and as a result I wasn't given any pain relief, I wasn't actually fed because I was in this room isolated, they had actually forgotten I was there.
 And by the end of the twelve hours again I'd had enough so I just discharged myself and left.